 Pseudonaja textilis

-The Eastern Brown snake is the world's second-most venomous land snake and is responsible for 3/4 of Australian deaths by snake.
-It was early Spring when I saw one, I circled around to clap my hands and move it away from the shed but I mistakenly walked on the path between a mating pair.
-The large male snake advanced in warning, so I retreated and the snakes left.
+The 'Eastern Brown snake' is the second-most venomous land snake, responsible for most Australian deaths by snake.
+I remember circling around one to move it away but I mistakenly walked on the path between a mating pair.

 Aquila audax